hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 You need to do this step by F360's features like loft, extrude, etc.

-9. Hole
+9. **Hole** command

 It makes a 3D printable solid body.
 Run **Save As Mesh**, choose STL and OK.
-Send the STL file to 3D printing service of MJF.
+Send the STL file to your 3D printing service.

-10. There is isolated thin wall?
+10. There is an isolated thin wall?
 Oh...

-MJF cannot print isolated thin wall around under 0.8 mm.
+MJF cannot print isolated thin walls under 0.8 mm.
 If it occurs, you need to remove them by F360's features by yourself.

 ## Bridge and fill/hole - MF/MEV method

 Key switches, stabilizers, and screws should be fixed on their holes.
 Such holes must be free of obstruction, otherwise parts will be stuck.

 On the other hand, a frame is not so rigorous about defect.
 Frame should be strong, stiff, and have essential areas to hold parts (internal screw thread, for example).
-Except for essential areas, a frame can have defects (void) to some extent.
+Except for essential areas, a frame can have defects (voids) to some extent.
+Let's call such non-essential area which surrounds essential area as "supporting area".

 P2PPCB Composer F360 adopts fill/hole method to form a frame.
 Fill: make a block.
 Hole: cut the block.

 Make a block, how?
-By connecting essential areas.
-Where key layout is dense, essential areas overlap each other.
-In this case, simply do "join" operation.
+By connecting essential/supporting areas each other.
+Where key layout is dense, keys' essential/supporting areas overlap each other.
+In this case, simple "join" operation is enough.
-Where key layout is sparse, a bridge connects between essential areas.
+Where key layout is sparse, a bridge connects between essential/supporting areas.
 Bridge is a board parallel to the skeleton surface.
-By joining essential areas and a bridge, a block has been made.
+By joining essential/supporting areas and a bridge, a block has been made.
 This is **Fill**.

 Cutting the block will be obvious.
 Holes must be void without defect, so fill/hole method doesn't allow fill-after-hole.
 This is **Hole**.